yerf123/course-RH/book/duckietown-robotics-development/04_advanced/02_devel_duckietown/00_devel_dt.md

 ```
 **CONGRATULATIONS!** You just built and run your first Duckietown-compliant and Duckiebot-compatible ROS subscriber.

-As a fun exercise, run
+As a fun exercise, open a new terminal and run (without stopping the other process

     laptop $ dts start_gui_tools ![MY_ROBOT]